 ‘You’ll have to give me a hand with this one, guv,’ the delivery driver says.
 ‘You’ll see why.’

 The package turns out to be a three-foot by three re-enforced cardboard box.
-It is addressed to Rick but he feels he would remember if he had ordered anything this bulky.
+It is addressed to Eddie but he feels he would remember if he had ordered anything this bulky.
 It is clearly not the windcheater jacket he bought on eBay or the DVDs from Amazon.
 The package has no return address.
-Rick is reluctant to accept it but the driver hovers over him threateningly and mouths something about having come all this way.
-Between the two of them, with a lot of huffing and puffing, they manage to get it inside the house and Rick signs for it.
+Eddie is reluctant to accept it but the driver hovers over him threateningly and mouths something about having come all this way.
+Between the two of them, with a lot of huffing and puffing, they manage to get it inside the house and Eddie signs for it.